Which sections should you read?

 Multiple building development sites

 Trafford’s Design Code sets out requirements for multiple building development projects covering a larger area than a single building.
-This may range from a row of apartments in a street to a much larger housing site or mixed useA well-integrated mix of different land uses which may include retail, employment, leisure and other service uses with decent homes of different types and tenures to support a range of household sizes, ages and incomes.
-More urban development.
+This may range from a row of apartments in a street to a much larger housing site or mixed useA well-integrated mix of different land uses which may include retail, employment, leisure and other service uses with decent homes of different types and tenures to support a range of household sizes, ages and incomes. urban development.
 These developments are likely to include public realm and streets on larger projects.
 Applicant’s must also refer to the specific guidance for individual building types that are present within the project scheme.

 This chapter applies to all residential development which comprises more than one dwelling, such as houses and/or apartments.